CubeJerry/IgGM/README.md

 <div align="center">
 Slightly modified IgGM for parallel processing on Milton HPC, greatly increasing the number of nanobodies produced.
+Complements nanobody pipeline repo.

 # IgGM: A Generative Model for Functional Antibody and Nanobody Design